DISCLAIMER: I don' t own Pokémon.

 He imagined that if he did go there, some machamp or maybe a hitmon of some kind might pick a fight with him—he figured they'd be unable to resist the allure of a psychic they could whale on without fear of eating psybeam.
 One or another of them would just let loose with the mega punches and seismic tosses, only to have those attacks thrown right back in their face, doubled in power…

 The thought of such a thing was just too funny.
-Esaax might never have stopped laughing if his internal comedy hadn't been interrupted by something cold attaching itself to his chest.
+Esaax started chuckling aloud, but stopped when something cold pressed itself against his chest.
 He looked down at the stethoscope for a moment, then met the gaze of the mr. mime who'd put it there.

-"Aw, come on, Teresa.
-That's just lazy," Esaax said, albeit lightheartedly.
+"Uh… Teresa?
+Are you okay?"
+Esaax asked.
 "You've never had to have her do this part before."

 "She insisted," said the chansey.